monte-monte/ch32v003fun/examples_ch5xx/aes/README.md

 The first two were REd into one ``doAES`` function in this example.
 Another two seem to be for bulk packet processing, maybe involving some DMA, but they haven't been reverse engineered yet.
 They use 4 registers for unknown purposes, and these registers are yet to be named.

-The second register ``STA`` is used for tracking ongoing job, but it seems that it's used just as a global flag, that is manually set and then reset in BLE interrupt.
-It doesn't clear automatically.
+The second register ``STA`` is used for tracking ongoing job, but it seems that it's used just as a global flag, that is manually set and then reset in the BLE interrupt, it doesn't clear automatically.
 I've found that you can just check the first bit of ``AES->CFG`` to see when it's done.

 The second bit of ``AES->CFG`` determines if operation is encoding (0) or decoding (1).